EconomyLens.com

 Gadget makers are seeing prices soar for memory chips needed for smart features, forcing tough decisions when it comes to costs and designs. ©AFP

-Las Vegas (AFP) – As devices from toys to cars get smarter at the Consumer Electronics Show, gadget makers are grappling with a shortage of memory and storage needed for them to work.
+Las Vegas (AFP) – As devices from toys to cars get smarter at the Consumer Electronics Show, gadget makers are grappling with a shortage of memory needed for them to work.
 Dwindling supplies and soaring costs of Dynamic Random Access Memory (DRAM) that provides space for computers, smartphones, and game consoles to run applications or multitask was a hot topic behind the scenes at the annual gadget extravaganza in Las Vegas.

 Related

+“An AI infrastructure boom has now rippled outward,” IDC analysts said in a blog post.
+“For consumers and enterprises alike, this signals the end of an era of cheap, abundant memory and storage.”
 Costs of computers, drives, and memory cards have already risen for consumers, according to Other World Computing founder and chief Larry O’Connor.

-Gadget makers are adapting to the shortage by either paying premiums for DRAM and memory, redesigning their products, or foregoing some features, according to Michal Siwinski of Arteris, which specializes in providing connectivity inside chips.
+– Sniff not bark – Gadget makers are adapting to the shortage by either paying premiums for DRAM and memory, redesigning their products, or foregoing some features, according to Michal Siwinski of Arteris, which specializes in providing connectivity inside chips.
 “Maybe the (robotic) dog you’ll get will sniff around and roll over, but it’s not going to bark a serenade because it doesn’t have enough memory,” Siwinski said.
-The shortage is already forcing efficiencies such as engineers writing tighter code to provide performance using less memory, according to O’Connor.
+The shortage is already forcing efficiencies such as engineers writing tighter code to use less memory, according to O’Connor.
 “These aren’t bad things; they should have already happened,” O’Connor said.
 “The entire industry has been built around cheap software that has become very bloated over the last 20 years.”

-The shortage vexing memory chips is being watched warily by other sectors, particularly companies that rely on semiconductors needed to power AI.
-These powerful semiconductors and analog parts have “nothing to do” with DRAM, but companies are vigilant for any spillover effects, Infineon Technologies chief executive Jochen Hanebeck told AFP.
-German semiconductor titan Infineon specializes in powering AI, a market where the amount of computing taking place is expected to continue rocketing.
+– AI silicon next? – The shortage is being watched warily by other sectors, particularly companies that rely on semiconductors needed to power AI.
+These powerful semiconductors have “nothing to do” with DRAM, but companies are vigilant for any spillover effects, Infineon Technologies chief executive Jochen Hanebeck told AFP.
+The German semiconductor titan specializes in powering AI, a market where the computing needs are expected to skyrocket.
 “Customers are asking about capacities, and I think they have seen the lessons learned on DRAM, and that’s why they are very mindful,” said Hanebeck.
 “There is a good chance for a shortage; it is a real challenge to manage that supply chain.”

 © 2024 AFP